Skip to main content

 The LLM (Large Language Model) orchestrating your agent decides which tools to use based on the user's request and the tool descriptions you provide.

-Solace Agent Mesh provides a set of built-in tools plus built-in support model context protocol (MCP) servers which can be configured in the tools list of your agent configuration
+Solace Agent Mesh provides a set of built-in tools plus support for model context protocol (MCP) servers, which can be configured in the tools list of your agent configuration.

 Configuration File